What is a summary of child welfare class-action litigation?

 A.A., B.B., C.C., and D.D. v.
 Buckner

-This class-action complaint against the Alabama Department of Human Resources (DHR) and its commissioner, filed on behalf of four children in foster care, alleged that DHR discriminated against children in foster care who have mental impairments, pointing to their segregation in restrictive institutional placements (known as psychiatric residential treatment facilities) in violation of Title II of the Americans with Disabilities Act.
-The lawsuit stated that children were placed in the facilities unnecessarily and that children remained in the facilities for longer than necessary rather than moving them to less-restrictive, family settings.
+This class action lawsuit was brought against the Alabama Department of Human Resources (DHR) by Alabama Disabilities Advocacy Program, Southern Poverty Law Center, and Children’s Rights on behalf of children in foster care.
+The complaint alleged that DHR was in violation of Title II of the Americans with Disabilities Act by discriminating against children in foster care who have mental impairments, pointing to their segregation in restrictive institutional placements.
+The complaint specifically stated that children were placed in these facilities unnecessarily and remained in the facilities longer than necessary rather than being moved to less-restrictive, family settings.

 Alaska